 - Meta Robots Tags – You can set pages to “noindex,follow” or “noindex,nofollow” with a meta robots tag in the <head>, depending on the situation.
-Typically, the “noindex,follow” meta robots tag should be applied to page types such as internal search results, paginated URLs, and other page types where you want to prevent search engines from indexing the page, but flow internal link equity to the links on the page should they find and crawl it.
+Typically, the “noindex,follow” meta robots tag should be applied to page types such as internal search results, tag pages, and other page types where you want to prevent search engines from indexing the page, but flow internal link equity to the links on the page should they find and crawl it (although likely not permanently, at least with Google).
 The “noindex,nofollow” attribute can be reserved for all pages on a development site, sponsored pages (advertorials) that you’re receiving compensation for, and other page types where you want to limit equity to the links on the page, and prevent the page from being indexed.

 - Robots.txt Disallow Rules – You can completely disallow search engines from crawling specific pages or page types (by using wildcards) with “disallow” rules in your robots.txt file.
 Keep in mind, however, that currently indexed URLs will remain indexed if you disallow them from crawling in the robots.txt file.
 This will essentially suppress them in Google’s search results, for example, but they’ll still remain indexed.
 It’s typically best to implement robots.txt disallow rules after pages have been fully removed from search engine indexes in order to prevent them from being crawled in the future.
 This can help improve the efficiency of a search bot’s crawl budget for your site.

 - Canonicalization – You can canonicalize tracking URLs and other URL types (that are duplicative in nature) to the core URL in order to provide a “hint” to Google and other search engines that the URL should not be indexed.